pggalaviz/dotfiles/README.md

 ## Updates

 To update files, dependencies, tools and programs you can run the **update.sh**
-comand: `~/.dotfiles/update.sh`, you'll then be prompted what you want to update.
+comand: `~/.dotfiles/update.sh`, you'll then be prompted  to choose what you want to update.

 **Important:** Everytime you add a file to the `nvim/plugin` folder, you'll need